rveciana/rveciana.github.io/_drafts/other/2018-09-10-gpujs-example.markdown

 So, given the station temperatures in a given moment and knowing the altitude and distance to the coast for each station, a [multiple-linear regrssion][7] can be done to get a formula.

-To calculate the multipl-linear regression, the matricial formula is this one:
+To calculate the multipl-linear regression, the [matricial formula is this one][9]:

 $$ \hat{\beta}=(X^{T}X)^{-1}X^{T}y\\
 \hat{y}=X\hat{\beta}$$